jeiranj/Data-Incubator-Project/README.md

 (https://wardiaries.wikileaks.org/search/?sort=date&release=Iraq)

 data_get.py obtains all logs, forming a .csv file of relevant info.
 Each row represents an event.
 The columns are attributes of that event: date and time of occurence, the reporting unit, number of detainees and/or casualties, color coding of the event, type of event, etc.

+maps.py contains different functions (PCA, NMF,...) and performs these operations and produces the results.

+This is a work in progress.